 Seoul , South Korea

-The area was once the center of urban economy as one of the most vibrant business districts in the capital area.
-The elevated highway covering the stream acted as an artery of transport and logistics.
-However, as time went one, the overpass had deteriorated to raise many safety issues not mention to the disfiguration.
-Additionally, the need was ever- growing for an eco-friendly urban renewal to keep up with social changes such as shifting economic focus and residential pattern.
+Historically the downtown area was the economic centre and one of the most vibrant business districts in Seoul.
+The elevated highway covering the stream acted as an artery for transport and logistics.
+However, over time, the overpass deteriorated and many safety issues were identified.
+Subsequently, the need was growing for an eco-friendly urban renewal strategy to keep up with social changes including a shifting economic focus and changing residential pattern.

 This project was awarded the 'Sustainable Transport Award' in 2006.
 Learn more about the award.

 Safety issue of the elevated highway

 Safety issue triggered the initial discussions on the restoration of Cheonggyecheon.
 The structure of the covering road and the elevated highway was deteriorating, causing serious safety risks since the 1990s.
 A study conducted by the Korean Society of Civil Engineers in 1991-92 found corrosion of the steel frame inside the highway and structural flaws in its upper plate and repair work was conducted for a 2-kilometer sector of it.
 The 30-year-old road covering Cheonggyecheon required substantial amounts of money for continuing maintenance and repair.
 Another safety checkup conducted from August 2000 to May 2001 revealed that cracks and exfoliation persisted in the upper slab, while the load carrying capacity was insufficient due to the worn-out concrete beams.
 As a result, a full-scale reconstruction was inevitable.
 Reconstruction was estimated to cost 93 billion won over three years.
 In 2001, the city government of Seoul annoucned a plan to demolish the elevated highway and reconstruct it with work commecing in August 2002.

 Shift from maintaining the elevated highway to restoring the stream